L3MON4D3/LuaSnip/DOC.md

   * arg_indx, `number` (required): the position of the parameter to override.
   * extend, `fn(arg, extend_value) -> effective_arg` (optional): this function
     is used to extend the args passed to the decorated function.
-    It defaults to a function which just extends the the arg-table with the extend table (accepts `nil`).
+    It defaults to a function which just extends the arg-table with the extend table (accepts `nil`).
-    This extend behaviour is adaptable to accomodate `s`, where the first argument may be string or table.
+    This extend behaviour is adaptable to accommodate `s`, where the first argument may be string or table.

 `apply(fn, ...) -> decorated_fn`: